 … that sort of stuff is what really matters.

 If you have that clear, the technical components can help fulfill the goals.
-Lacking clarity on the goals, we can end up making stuff that is expensive and irrelevant.
+If your goals lack clarity, you can end up making stuff that is expensive and irrelevant.
 Nobody wants that!
-Just like nobody wants baked broccoli for dessert if they were expecting a chocolate cake.
+Just like nobody wants baked broccoli for dessert if they're expecting a chocolate cake.

-Of course, there will be a moment in the project in which you have to evaluate proposals and decide on a technical solution, but that’s not the best way to start the project; it puts the attention in the wrong place.
+Of course, the moment will come in your project where you'll have to evaluate proposals and decide on a technical solution.
+It's just not the best way to start a project—it's the right focus at the wrong time.

-At Matrushka, we focus on certain niches (Human Rights, Nature and Culture) because we care about the goals of the organizations we work with.
-By focusing on those subjects we can understand more about the needs of our clients, and in that way we can help guide projects to have an impact in their work and the achievement of their goals, instead of merely building stuff for the web.
+At Matrushka, we focus on certain niches (Human Rights and Nature) because we care about the goals of the organizations we work with.
+By focusing on those subjects we can understand more about the needs of our clients.
+This way we can help guide projects that have an impact on their work and achieve their goals, instead of merely building stuff for the web.

 Do you have something in mind, some problem that needs solving?
 We’d love to hear about it!